sftgunner/edinplus-integration/README.md

 - Autodiscover of all channels configured in NPU
 - Dimmer channels from eDIN 2A 8 channel dimmer module (DIN-02-08) are imported as 8 individual lights, with full dimmable control.
-- Inputs from either wall plates (EVO-SGP-xx) or contact input modules (EVO-INT_CI_xx) are exposed to HomeAssistant as an `edinplus_event` event.
-See [the technical information section below](#technical_information) for information on the payload contents.
-In future, these will be assigned as device triggers for the relevant input channel "device", exposed in HomeAssistant.
+- Inputs from either wall plates (EVO-SGP-xx) or contact input modules (EVO-INT_CI_xx) are exposed to HomeAssistant as device triggers.
 - If you have scenes in your NPU that contain a single channel, turning this light on and off will actually control the scene, rather than the output channel directly.
 This ensures better interoperability between the native eDIN+ system and HomeAssistant.

 ## eDIN+